DEFINITIONS, EXPLORATIONS, AND FUTURE DIRECTIONS

 SATURDAY, JANUARY 22, 2022

 SUNDAY, JANUARY 23, 2022

 ALL PAPER TITLES & ABSTRACTS

 HOW TO PARTICIPATE

-Abstract submissions are now closed.
-Thank you to everyone who submitted!
+Conference attendance was free and open to the public.
+Registration and Abstract submissions are now closed.
+Thank you to everyone who submitted and attended!

 SPONSORS & ORGANIZERS

 Support for this conference as part of the ALHAMDU immersive art experience is provided by the Doris Duke Foundation for Islamic Art’s Building Bridges Program.
-Additional support provided by the Arabic, Islamic, and Middle Eastern Studies group at Colorado College, Duke Islamic Studies Center at Duke University, the Department of Religious Studies and Hajja Razia Sharif Sheikh Featured Speaker Series in Islamic Studies at the University of Miami, Center for the Study of Muslim Societies under the Middle East Institute at Columbia University, and the Center for Afrofuturist Studies.
+The mission of the Building Bridges Program is to support national efforts, working with U.S. Muslims, to increase mutual understanding and well-being among diverse populations for the benefit of building stronger, inclusive communities.
+Additional support provided by the Arabic, Islamic, and Middle Eastern Studies group and Art Department at Colorado College, Duke Islamic Studies Center at Duke University, the Center for Global Black Studies, the Department of Religious Studies and Hajja Razia Sharif Sheikh Featured Speaker Series in Islamic Studies at the University of Miami, Center for the Study of Muslim Societies under the Middle East Institute at Columbia University, and the Center for Afrofuturist Studies.